whmfmvp/Connected-Environments/README.md

 ![add resistance and DHT22](/pictures/add-resistance-and-DHT22.jpg)

 Next stage, I added 4 electric resistance to the board, which are two 10Ω, one 100Ω and one 200Ω.
 When I inserted these to the board, I should put them in the right position of the board, cut the remaining wire and soldered them as well.
-DHT22 is the sensor that we use in this project, which could help us to detect the environment temperature and moisture around the plant.
+DHT22 is the sensor that we use in this project, which could help us to detect the environment temperature and humidity around the plant.

 ![connect-two-boards](/pictures/connect-two-boards.jpg)

 In setup stage, I have already setup the pin for the DHT sensor, start the wifi and set up the MQTT server.
-By copy the code step by step that you gave to us, I can watch the data of my plant through MQTT server, including temperature, humidity and moisture.
+By copy the code step by step that professor gave to us, I can watch the data of my plant through MQTT server, including temperature, humidity and moisture.

 ![MQTT-Explorer](/pictures/MQTT-Explorer.jpg)

+In my project, I use fleshiness as my plant.

 On the last session, there were a lot of work to do.
 At first is inserting SD card in the laptop, and start Respberry Pi programme to write related information in it.
 I have tried several times, but it didn't work.
-Therefore, I asked you for help.
-You told me I have tried several times, the computer has a kind of protection peculiarity, so I need to open terminal and type sudo nano with file path to delete the related messages so that I can access to type password again!
+Therefore, I asked professor for help.
+He told me I have tried several times, the computer has a kind of self-protection peculiarity, so I need to open terminal and type sudo nano with file path to delete the related messages so that I can access to type password again!
 In addition, I should use my own username instead of pi which is after ssh and before @, so that I can type my password to login in.
 Importantly, after writing information in SD card, we should insert this SD card in Raspberry Pi and plug in.

 ![Raspberry-Pi](/pictures/Raspberry-Pi.jpg)

-With the guidance, I installed InfluxDB onRPi and set up my own username and password as well.
+With the guidance, I installed InfluxDB on RPi and set up my own username and password as well.
 Next step is to install Telegraf, so I returned to the terminal and type the given code.

 ![terminal](/pictures/terminal.jpg)

 Next step is to visualize three key data on graphs in InfluxDB, I felt really desparate in this stage as I didn't have filters below MQTT-data!!
-I tried several times but it didn't get successful at once!
+I tried several times but it didn't work successful at once!
 I asked other classmates who have already finished this step, however, they didn't know what is wrong.
-Nothing I can do, so I beg you for helping as usual, you told me if I already start telegraph I need to stop telegraph firstly and then restart telegraph.
-I tried with your guidance and it finally works, it's not easy!
+Nothing I can do, so I beg professor for help as usual, he told me if I already start telegraph I need to stop telegraph firstly and then restart telegraph.
+I tried with his guidance and it finally works, it's not easy!
 Then I can visulize real-time data on my InfluxDB website.

 ![InfluxDB](/pictures/InfluxDB.jpg)

-When I doing my project, there was raining with sunshine outside, which was really beautiful so I want to share photos with you~
+When I doing my project, there was raining with sunshine outside, which was really beautiful so I want to share photos with yourselves~

 ![Sunshine-with-Marshgate](/pictures/Sunshine-with-Marshgate.jpg)